-Two months, twenty-eight days, nine hours and twelve minutes ago, Sally Simplesmith’s life changed forever, when she came face-to-face with death—a delightful, dearly departed little dog she lovingly calls Bones.
+Two months, twenty-eight days, nine hours and twelve minutes ago, Sally Simplesmith’s life changed forever.
+That was when she came face-to-face with death—a delightful, dearly departed little dog she lovingly calls Bones.
 But when the cadaverous canine is accused of a crime he didn’t commit, Sally must solve the case herself.

 Does she have what it takes to fetch a thief?

-Sally’s Bones is the impossibly possible tale of a girl, a crime and a falsely accused, lovable lifeless, decidedly dead dog.
+Sally’s Bones is the impossibly possible tale of a girl, a crime and a falsely accused, lovably lifeless, decidedly dead dog.

 “Heavily tongue-in-cheek tombstone talk, snappy text, over-the-top melodrama plus a sympathetic heroine equal one hilarious read… A silly, deliberately histrionic but surprisingly suspenseful preteen tale.”